jmbejara/finm_dashboard_workshop/docs_src/discussion_1.md

 2. Clone the FTSFR repository, configure `.env` + `subscriptions.toml`, and test WRDS access.
 3. Export a slim CRSP CSV for further visualization work.

-### Independent Practice (4:00 – 5:00 pm)
-- Finish personalizing the apps and document two dashboard ideas you want to explore in Discussion 2.

 ## Suggested Next Steps Before Discussion 2
 - Spend time with each app (`app_01`, `app_02`, `app_03`, `app_04_crsp`) and note one enhancement you want to attempt tomorrow.